-You will begin gentle exercises to regain movement in the end joint.
-This may include short periods of splinting during the day and continuing to wear it at night for the next 2-4 weeks.
+After 8 weeks of splinting, you will be advised to begin gentle exercises in order to regain movement in the joint that was immobilised.
+This may include short periods of splinting during the day and continuing to wear the splint at night for the next 2-4 weeks.